SRB measures and Young towers for surface diffeomorphisms: Hyperbolicity in Lyapunov charts: Theorem

 Writing $\underline v^u = v_1 e_1 + v_2 e_2$, \eqref{eq:Dfx1} and \eqref{eq:chart2} give \( D_0 f_x(\underline v^u) = A_x v_1 e_1 + B_x v_2 e_2. \) Since $\underline v^u\in K^u$ implies $|v_2| \leq \omega |v_1|$, we conclude that

 where the last two inequalities use \eqref{eq:OsPes1} and \eqref{eqn:omega}, respectively.
 This proves the first half of \eqref{eq:hyp0}; the second is similar. \end{proof}

-Lemma \ref{lem:hyp0} implies that the expansion estimates in \eqref{eqn:cones-0} hold in some neighbourhood of \( 0 \in \mathcal B^{s,1}_{x} \).
+By Lemma \ref{lem:hyp0} and continuity of the differential, the expansion estimates in \eqref{eqn:cones-0} hold in some neighbourhood of \( 0 \in \mathcal B^{s,1}_{x} \).
 We show that this neighbourhood contains \( B^{s,1}_{x} \), which is the key part of the proof of Theorem \ref{thm:existsbranch}.
 The main step is the following estimate for the derivatives of \( \hat f_{x}\).

 \begin{Lemma} There exists \( Q_2>0 \) such that for all \( x \in \Lambda\) and \( \underline y, \underline z \in\mathcal B^{s,1}_{x} \),

 \end{Lemma} \begin{proof} For simplicity we write \( v:= L_{x}(\underline y), u:= L_{x}(\underline z) \).
 Since \( L_{x} \) is a contraction and \( \underline y, \underline z \in \mathcal B^{s,1}_{x}\subseteq [-b(x), b(x)]^{2}\subset [-b, b]^{2} \), we have \( \|v-u\|\leq \|\underline y - \underline z\| \leq 2\sqrt{2} b \).
 In particular it is sufficient to prove that \( \|D_{v}\hat f_{x} - D_{u}\hat f_{x}\| \leq Q \|v - u\|^{\alpha} \) for all \( u, v \in T_{x}M \) with \( \|u\|, \|v\|\leq b \).
 Since $M$ is a $C^2$ Riemannian manifold, there is $Q_3>0$ such that \( \|D_{v}\exp_{x} - D_{u}\exp_{x}\|\leq Q_3\|u-v\| \), \( \|D_{f\circ \exp_{x}v}\exp_{x}^{-1} - D_{f\circ \exp_{x}u}\exp_{x}^{-1}\|\leq Q_3\|u-v\| \) for all $x\in M$ and $u,v\in T_x M$ with $\|u\|,\|v\|\leq 1$.
 Moreover, there is $Q_4>0$ such that $d(\exp_x(u),\exp_x(v)) \leq Q_4 \|u-v\|$ for all such $x,u,v$, and hence since $Df$ is H\"older continuous we have \( \|D_{\exp_{x}(v)}f - D_{\exp_{x}(u)}f\|\leq |Df|_\alpha Q_4^\alpha \|u-v\|^{\alpha}. \) Then the definition of \( D_{v}\hat f_{x} , D_{u}\hat f_{x} \) in \eqref{eq:Dfhat} gives the result. \end{proof}